codearchitects/GraphQLTools/README.md

 Like in the native feature, regular, verbatim and raw string literals are supported, while interpolated strings are not.

 Currently, it works only when the attribute is used on parameters.
 However, we are planning to extend support for properties and fields in the near future.
 It's worth noting that the `StringSyntax` attribute allows flexibility in the casing of the `syntax` parameter within the attribute's constructor.
-For example, both `[StringSyntax("GraphQL")]` and `[StringSyntax("graphql")]` are considered valid.
+For example, both `[StringSyntax("GraphQL")]` and `[StringSyntax("graphql")]` are valid.